HydrefLab/laravel-mailer/Readme.md

         }
     }
    ```
-2. Add `DeSmart\Mailer\ServiceProvider\MandrillServiceProvider::class` to your `config/app.php` file
+2. Add `DeSmart\Mailer\ServiceProvider\MandrillServiceProvider::class` to your `config/app.php` file.
 3. Publish Mandrill templates configuration: `php artisan vendor:publish`.
 This will create `config/mandrill-templates.php` file where you can configure your templates.
-This configuration is used by `mandrill_templates:seed` artisan command
+This configuration is used by `mandrill_templates:seed` artisan command.
 4. Mandrill mailer uses configuration for default sender email and name.
 You can find it inside `config/mail.php` file:

    ```php